About Climate-Smart Agriculture

 The following resources were created as part of the Supply Chain Resilience initiative, a collaboration between CCAFS (CGIAR Research Program on Climate Change Agriculture and Food Security), Root Capital, the Food Lab and our many NGO and private sector partners.

 The Alliance for Resilient Coffee (ARC) is a collaboration between 7 NGOs and research institutions.
 ARC members, including the Food Lab, are aligning the latest climate research and practical tools to unlock investments from the coffee sector in climate-smart agriculture.
 Learn more about the RC here.

 The Climate Smart Coffee website was created with the ARC by CIAT and the Food Lab to increase private sector engagement and funding in smallholder farmer resilience against climate change.
 Designed to guide medium-sized and large companies who buy from and support smallholder coffee value chains, the website identifies relevant areas of engagement and investment.
 The website highlights information from leading knowledge platforms like coffee&climate, Global Coffee Platform, Specialty Coffee Association and Conservation International’s Sustainable Coffee Challenge.
 It also includes research by the USAID Feed the Future Alliance for Resilient Coffee, CCAFS Mainstreaming Climate Smart Value Chains initiative and other key partners.

 Climate Smart Cocoa Website

-The Climate Smart Cocoa website is designed to guide anyone working with smallholder cocoa production to identify relevant areas of engagement and investment in smallholder adaptation to climate change.
-You will find all the resources you need to understand climate-related risks of cocoa production and to guide you to action on the ground in one place.
+The Climate Smart Cocoa website is designed to guide anyone working with smallholder cocoa production to identify relevant areas of engagement and investment in climate change adaptation.
+It houses resources to help users understand climate-related risks of cocoa production and to guide climate-smart action.
 Created by CIAT and Rainforest Alliance/Utz, the website includes a risk assessment tool that gives specific guidance on climate change in cocoa areas.